top of page

 Sophia learned from the best: 25-year vermicomposting veteran Michael Dunn, who's been running a successful valley-local worm farm since 1997!
 She is part of the new generation of vermicomposters and combining the proven, old practices with modern sustainability and innovation.

-Based out of the Central Valley of California, Sophia, and the rest of the team at Wide World of Worms are committed to honesty, quality, and making gardens grow!
+Based out of the Central Valley of California, Sophia at Wide World of Worms is committed to honesty, quality, and making gardens grow!

 Start Your Own Compost Pile